 Tip #4: Analyze the Support Influence Diagrams Offer Towards Decision Making

 Go beyond just making the diagrams and consider the decision-making processes influenced by them.
-Use influence diagrams that have already been completed and determine the impacts of certain decisions to the anticipated results.
+Use influence diagrams that have already been completed and determine the impacts of certain decisions on the anticipated results.

 Understanding Influence Diagrams throughout a project management career stretches far beyond the realm of examinations.
 As it is directly related to systems thinking, fusing multiple domains together in logic using reason.